 His music copying services have been used for the recent world premier of Burn All Night at American Repertory Theatre, as well as for several Broadway Cares/Equity Fights AIDS productions.
 His orchestrations have been heard in two full-length musical theatre revues at Northeastern University, as well as several concerts at Berklee College of Music.

-He is a proud father to two cats.
+He lives in New York City and he is a proud father to two cats.